Kim

 My Grandpa always had a cigarette, cigar or pipe in his mouth and lived to the ripe old age of 90.
 He died of congestive heart failure.
 My grandmother who never smoked a day in her life, died at 72 of bowel cancer.
 My aunt who is 76, has smoked for well over 50 years and is and still going strong today.

 In July of 1990, I quit again, this time it lasted a year and a half.
-After having a few drinks at Christmas, I asked my husband for a puff and of course one lead to another and I was back to smoking full time again.
+After having a few drinks at Christmas, I asked my husband for a puff and of course one led to another and I was back to smoking full time again.

-In June of 2001, I tried again, it lasted 3 days and in January of 2002 I tried yet again.......lasting maybe 4 days.
+In June of 2001, I tried again.
+It lasted 3 days and in January of 2002 I tried yet again ..... lasting maybe 4 days.
 I didn't really want to quit.
-Well I did and I didn't .
+Well I did and I didn't.
 Look at my grandfather, look at my aunt, my parents have no ill-effects, they are in their seventies now.
 Nothing is going to happen to me, I'm not a heavy smoker.

 I saw the specialist the next day and was told it was cancer and it was very close to the heart.
 If it had reached the heart there was nothing they could do.
-When I looked at the cat scan it looked like it was touching the heart, thats how close it was.
+When I looked at the cat scan it looked like it was touching the heart, that's how close it was.
 The only alternative I had to beat this was to have my left lung removed.
 What?
 Me?
 Cancer?
-Lung removed? ......no can't be, I'm too young for this.......
+Lung removed? ...... no can't be, I'm too young for this......

 The next month and a half was very busy.
-I had a cat scan, bone scan and ultra sound, all were negative, which was good news, it was nowhere else in my body.
+I had a cat scan, bone scan and ultra sound, all were negative, which was good news.
+It was nowhere else in my body.
 I had stress tests, lung functions tests and I was beginning to think there wasn't anymore blood for them to take.
 I passed all the tests and was ready for surgery.
 My Doctor told me he didn't know if it had spread to my lymph nodes and he wouldn't know until he was in there.

 On April 23rd they wheeled me into the operating room at 8:20 a.m.
 Five hours later I was wheeled out of surgery and placed in Intensive Care on a breathing machine.
 I was not only missing a lung, I was also missing a rib.
 Fortunately it hadn't spread to the lymph nodes.